Gleoman/Makers-cloud-engineer-exercise/README.md

 ```
 As a User
-So that I can receive feedback
+So that I can see feedback on ft.com
-I would like to be able to view the ratings of visitors to ft.com
+I would like to view its ratings
 ```

 #### **User Story 3**